Non-Dilutive Funding

 |---|---|---|---|

-| NSF SBIR Phase I | $305K | Grant | R&D milestones, 12 months |
+| National innovation agency, proof-of-concept phase | $300K | Grant | R&D milestones, ~12 months |

-| NSF SBIR Phase II | $1.25M | Grant | Phase I completion required, 24 months |
+| National innovation agency, commercialisation phase | $1.25M | Grant | Prior phase completion required, ~24 months |

-| State innovation grant | $250K | Grant | In-state operations |
+| Regional or sector-specific innovation grant | $250K | Grant | Eligibility rules vary by programme |

-| Federal R&D tax credit | $400K | Cash refund vs payroll tax | Qualifying R&D expenditure |
+| R&D tax credit refund | $400K | Cash refund or tax offset | Qualifying R&D expenditure |

 | Strategic customer prepayment | $750K | Revenue | Early product access |

-Total non-dilutive raised = $2.96M
+Total non-dilutive raised = $2.95M

 Equity sold = $0

-Implied dilution avoided = ~$2.96M / $15M target Series A pre ≈ 20%
+Implied dilution avoided ≈ $2.95M / $15M target Series A pre ≈ 20%

-The founders entered their Series A negotiation owning 20 percentage points more of the company than the same trajectory would have produced via pure equity funding.
+The founders entered their Series A negotiation owning roughly 20 percentage points more of the company than the same trajectory would have produced via pure equity funding.
 The math only works because the company's activities were R&D-heavy enough to qualify for the grants and credits in the first place.

 Frequently asked